JeaneC/jRain/README.md

 This is a local weather app coded in Swift.
 The app was a project assigned by the Udemy devslopes course.
 Access this project via the workspace file, not the xcodeproj file.

-This project also uses the opeweathermap api - https://openweathermap.org/current Currently, my key is in the project.
+This project also uses the openweathermap api - https://openweathermap.org/current Currently, my key is in the project.
 Feel free to use your own key